A fond farewell

 - If you need to talk to someone now call LIFELINE - 13 11 14

-- There's heaps of great info on the following websites:
+- There's heaps of great info regarding depression and health on the following websites:

 DON'T FORGET TO SHOW US SOME SUPPORT ON OUR SOCIAL MEDIA CHANNELS - THANKS IN ADVANCE!